-This system is a communication network that our body (which is a multicellular organism) has.
-In order for the cells to work in coordination, there must be a message between them; that communication and the integration of information are produced by chemical stimuli.
+This system is a communications network that our body has (which is a multicellular organism).
+For cells to work in coordination, there must be a message between them; This communication and the integration of information are produced by chemical stimuli.

 These cells whose function is to secrete chemical messengers (hormones) are called endocrine cells and are found in three anatomical locations in the body: